pvcnt/kvdog/README.md

 # kvdog

-An example distributed key-value store built with Go and gRPC.
+An example distributed key-value store built with Go, Raft and gRPC.

 **This project is only for educational purposes, it should not be used in production!**